-One of the main difficulties that arises in this situation is that the borrower usually has difficulty providing this information to the bank in sufficient detail and without being too optimistic on the business’ future.
+One of the main difficulties that arise in this situation is that the borrower usually has difficulty providing this information to the bank in sufficient detail and without being too optimistic about the business’ future.
 What follows is an aggravation of stress on both sides that puts the business at an even higher risk of failing.

 What needs to be communicated to the bank?

 Drip feeding bad news to the bank will destroy your credibility.
 If your forecasts indicate that you need flexibility or additional funding then you need to be upfront with your bank and be able to:

 Quantify the range of financial impacts of the problems and reforecast the short term profit and cash flow;

 Consider the banking covenants that are in your loan facilities and whether you will be able to comply with these;